Hot Water Bath Vs Cold Water Bath – Which One Is Better According To Ayurveda?

 3. Based On Diseases

-If you’re suffering from any Pitta-related disease, such as indigestion or liver disorders, a cold water bath for rejuvenation will be very beneficial for your health.
+a cold water bath for rejuvenation will be very beneficial for your health.
 And if you’re suffering from Kapha or Vata-related disorders, then a hot water bath is preferred.

-If you’re an epilepsyi XA central nervous system disorder caused by variations in brain activity that cause convulsions, unconsciousness, or strange behavior. patient, both hot water and cold water bath are not recommended.
+If you’re an epilepsyi A central nervous system disorder caused by variations in brain activity that cause convulsions, unconsciousness, or strange behavior. patient, both hot water and cold water bath are not recommended.
 Instead, take a bath with lukewarm water.

 4. Based On Your Habits